ilya40umov/KotLink/README.md

 (which is not even necessary in case of Vivaldi browser) that activates when the person first types `go` in the status bar and then presses whitespace.
-While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit enter, it will redirect the user to an actual URL that matches the provided alias.
+While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit *Enter*, it will redirect the user to an actual URL that matches the provided alias.
-For example, if someone has already created an alias for `staging newrelic` that maps to `https://rpm.newrelic.com/accounts/YYY/applications/ZZZ`, by typing `go` *whitespace* `staging newrelic` *enter*, the user will be redirected to the aforementioned link.
+For example, if someone has already created an alias for `staging newrelic` that maps to `https://rpm.newrelic.com/accounts/YYY/applications/ZZZ`, by typing `go` *Whitespace* `staging newrelic` *Enter*, the user will be redirected to the aforementioned link.

 ### Project Scope

 * Backend for storing and resolving aliases (In-Progress)
-* Frontend for managing aliases (Not started yet)
+* Frontend for managing aliases (In-Progress)
 * Chrome Plugin (Not started yet)
 * FireFox Plugin (Not started yet)

 ### TODOs
+* description field for namespaces
-* CRUD UI for namespaces
+* CRUD UI for aliases
+* allow edit namespace via REST API
+* add validation logic to namespace service
 * CRUD REST endpoint for aliases
-* CRUD UI for aliases
+* implement caching of aliases
 * Security (oath for all endpoints / secrets for autocomplete)
 * vivaldi instructions
 * chrome plugin